LLnCSoftware/mserve/README.md

 The default routing string is just the first argument to the command.
 That may be changed by setting the MSERVE_ROUTING env variable to "q" function definition which accepts the parsed expression and returns the routing string as a symbol.
+You can also override the "getRoutingSymbol" function from a plugin.